agusputra/programming-test-1/README.md

-# What
+# What is this repo?

-This repo contains answers to the following questions:
+This repo contains answers to the following programming questions:

 1. Given an array `[1, 4, 5, 7, 12, 19, 45, 101]`, write a function that returns array that satisfies this condition: `x*2 - (5 - x) == even number`
 2. Write ruby code that model the following left child is always less than the parent & right child is always bigger than the parent.
 A parent can only have 2 immediate child node.